mensfeld/mkdocs-material-linter/README.md

 ### material-navigation-structure

 Validates navigation best practices: no skipped heading levels, maximum depth of 3 levels, titles under 50 characters.
+Now properly ignores comments in code blocks.

+### material-admonition-empty-title

+Prevents admonitions from having empty title quotes (`""`).
+If no title is needed, remove the quotes entirely.

+### material-shell-language-standardization

+Enforces using "shell" instead of "bash" or "sh" for shell code blocks to maintain consistency across documentation.

+### material-bundle-exec-shell-type

+Ensures that code blocks starting with "bundle exec" commands use the shell language type for proper syntax highlighting.

 ## Advanced Configuration